htwtech/main_blog/best-rpc-node-providers-2026.md

 ---

+## 5. NOWNodes – flexible multi-chain RPC infrastructure

+- [NOWNodes](https://nownodes.io/) provides RPC access to 120+ blockchain networks through shared and dedicated node infrastructure.
+- Supports WebSocket connections and offers a free start plan, with a 99.95% uptime guarantee for its API infrastructure.
+- A practical option for wallets, exchanges, dApps, and other multi-chain projects that want broad network coverage without maintaining their own nodes.

+---

-## 5. Infura – classic Ethereum gateway
+## 6. Infura – classic Ethereum gateway

 - Stable, widely used provider focused on Ethereum‑based projects and wallet integrations.
 - Reduces infra overhead and is a solid default for DAOs and early‑stage Ethereum dApps that prioritize reliability over extreme speed.